 How to take it: Bacopa monnieri can be found in the form of capsules and powders.
 The recommended dosage varies depending on the product you purchase.
 In research studies, typical doses range from 300 to 450 mg daily.

-What is it?: Delicious to cook with and incredibly good for you, sage leaves are loaded with over 160 different polyphenols, which are plant-based compounds that act as antioxidants.
-As a complementary therapy, sage has been shown to fight fatigue, boost memory, and support cognitive function.
+What is it?: Sage or salvia officinalis has a longstanding use as a traditional herbal remedy that can enhance memory and improve cognitive functions.
+Delicious to cook with and incredibly good for you, sage leaves are loaded with over 160 different polyphenols, which are plant-based compounds that act as antioxidants.
+As a complementary therapy, sage has been shown to fight fatigue, improve mood, boost memory, and support cognitive function.

-What the science says: In a 2017 review of studies, researchers reported that sage could improve alertness and cognitive skills in mice.
-Other studies have found that this herb can protect neurons against oxidative stress and damage, promote learning, and boost memory.
+What the science says: Salvia plants and their constituents can influence several biological mechanisms associated with cognition including their effects on neurotrophins (a family of proteins that induce the survival, development, and function of neurons, the information messengers in our brains), oxidative stress, inflammation, and anxiolytic/antidepressant behaviors.
+In a 2017 review of studies, researchers reported that sage extracts could improve alertness and cognitive skills.
+Other studies have found that this herb can improve mood as well as cognitive performance, protect neurons against oxidative stress and damage, promote learning, and boost memory.

-What is it?: The vitamin B-complex is composed of eight B vitamins, including thiamine (B1), riboflavin (B2), niacin (B3), pantothenic acid (B5), pyridoxine (B6), biotin (B7), folic acid (B9), and cobalamin (B12).
+What is it?: Pyridoxal-5-Phosphate is the metabolically active form of vitamin B-6.
 B vitamins are extremely important for your body’s overall function and health.
 They have a direct impact on your metabolism, brain function, and immunity.

 How to take it: Unlike many other vitamins, your body doesn’t store B vitamins.
 That means that you must get it from food or supplements to maintain adequate levels.
 Most people fill their daily needs through a balanced diet filled with B vitamin-rich foods like leafy greens, legumes, whole grains, mushrooms, and lean protein.
-But if you are going through a particularly tough time, you may want to consider amping up your intake with a daily supplement to ensure your body has the levels it needs to deal with stress.
+But if you want to address the negative effects of stress on an ongoing basis for greater health and longevity, consider taking a dietary supplement to ensure your body is maintaining the proper B-6 levels.

 While there are plenty of stress-relieving supplements on the market, not all supplements are created equal.
 To receive the benefits you expect, be sure to use high-quality vitamins at the proper doses proven effective in human clinical studies.
-Follow the link to learn more about a quality 7 in 1 combination supplement for reducing stress and improving memory at the same time.
+Follow the link to learn more about a quality combination stress supplement for reducing stress and improving memory at the same time.

 What is it: Huperzine A is a chemical compound extracted from a Chinese medical herb called Huperzia serrata, sometimes known as Chinese club moss.